Serbia, Bosnia, and Kosovo: Peace and Conflict Studies in the Balkans

 Since 1994, Dr. Fridman has been involved in political education.
 She was trained as a facilitator for groups in conflict and worked with groups from Israel/Palestine, Northern Ireland, Cyprus, and the successor states of the former Yugoslavia.
 Dr. Fridman is the director of the Center for Comparative Conflict Studies (CFCCS), an educational organization dedicated to the comparative analysis of societies in conflict, working primarily within the context of the conflicts in Palestine/Israel and the former republics of Yugoslavia.
 Her recent publications include "Alternative Voices in Public Urban Space: Serbia's Women in Black" (Ethnologia Balkanica 10, 2006); "Breaking States of Denial: Anti-Occupation Activism in Israel after 2000" (Genero 10/11, 2007); and "It was like fighting a war against our own people: anti-war activism in Serbia during the 1990s" (Nationalities Papers 39/4, 2011).

-Nenad Porobic was born in Mostar, Bosnia-Herzegovina.
-He later lived in Zadar, Croatia and Sarajevo Bosnia-Herzegovina, two cities he had to flee as a consequence of the wars starting in 1991–92.
-As a result, he then lived in Belgrade, Serbia until 1995, when he left for the United States to avoid the military draft.
+Nenad Porobić was born in Mostar, Bosnia-Herzegovina.
+He later lived in Zadar, Croatia, and Sarajevo, Bosnia-Herzegovina, two cities he had to flee as a consequence of the wars starting in 1991–92.
+As a result, he then lived in Belgrade, Serbia, until 1995, when he left for the United States to avoid the military draft.
 He was able to do so by participating in an exchange program with World Learning.
 He spent a decade in the US, obtaining both a bachelor’s and master's degree in electrical engineering from the University of Arkansas in Fayetteville (in 2001 and 2003, respectively).
-While in the US, he worked in a variety of positions, including as resident assistant, teaching assistant, research assistant, electronic design engineer, and maintenance supervisor in different environments (academic, corporate, and industrial).
+While in the US, he worked in a variety of positions, including resident assistant, teaching assistant, research assistant, electronic design engineer, and maintenance supervisor in different environments (academic, corporate, and industrial).
 Nenad returned to Belgrade in 2006 and became engaged as a peace activist.
 He was actively involved in regional peacebuilding efforts while working at the Center for Nonviolent Action, a regional peacebuilding organization (Sarajevo/Belgrade).
 His interests are social and political activism, demilitarization, dealing with the past, and filmmaking.
+He is a member of the Working Group “Four Faces of Omarska,” a research, production, and performance group that questions the memorial production strategies through the medium of social sculpture.
 In his role with the SIT Study Abroad Balkans program, Nenad assists Dr. Fridman in administering the program, accompanies students on excursions, and is a source of knowledge and support during the program’s stay in Belgrade.